Rain and dew

 Raindrops hang like pearls on autumn leaves and fruits of common dogwood, Valle Tena, Aragon, Spain.
 (Photo copyright © by Kaj Halberg)

 A relative of common dogwood is the Canadian dwarf cornel (Cornus canadensis), also called Canadian bunchberry, quatre-temps, crackerberry, and creeping dogwood.
-The French-Canadian name quatre-temps was given in allusion to its leaves, which are arranged cross-wise.
-This plant is sometimes placed in other genera, named Chamaepericlymenum canadense or Cornella canadensis.
+The French-Canadian name quatre-temps was given in allusion to the leaves, which are arranged cross-wise.
+Some authorities call it Chamaepericlymenum canadense or Cornella canadensis.

 This dwarf shrub is native to Canada, Greenland, northern United States, eastern Siberia, Japan, Korea, and north-eastern China.
 It is closely related to the Eurasian dwarf cornel (Cornus suecica), which is also found in Alaska, British Columbia, north-eastern Canada, and Greenland.
 Where the two species grow together, they form hybrids.

-This Canadian dwarf cornel, growing in Pawtuckaway State Park, New Hampshire, was photographed after a rain shower.
+Canadian dwarf cornel, photographed after a rain shower, Pawtuckaway State Park, New Hampshire.
 (Photo copyright © by Kaj Halberg)

 Balsams (Impatiens) are a large genus of plants with attractive flowers of a unique structure, having 3 or 5 sepals, of which the lower one is greatly enlarged to form a pouch with a spur, while the other 2 or 4 are small and greenish.
 There are 5 petals, of which the upper one is often helmet-like, while the 4 lateral ones are fused in pairs, the upper pair forming the wings, the lower pair the lip.